OpenClaw Review: The Open-Source AI Agent That Wants to Run Your Life

 Verdict: 6.5/10

 OpenClaw is the most important open-source AI agent project released to date.
-Its architecture is clever, its skill ecosystem is thriving, and its acquisition of Peter Steinberger by OpenAI validates the approach.
-For technically sophisticated users willing to invest time in security hardening - running isolated test accounts, auditing skills before installation, monitoring token consumption - it delivers automation capabilities that nothing else matches.
+Its architecture is clever, its ecosystem is thriving, and the OpenAI acqui-hire validates the approach.
+For technically sophisticated users willing to invest in security hardening - isolated test accounts, audited skills, monitored token consumption - it delivers automation capabilities nothing else matches.

-But we cannot recommend it for anyone connecting it to real personal accounts without significant precautions.
-The security posture is not just rough around the edges; it is architecturally insufficient for the level of access the system demands.
-An AI agent with your email credentials, calendar access, and the ability to execute shell commands needs to be held to a higher standard than "there is no perfectly secure setup."
+But we cannot recommend connecting it to real personal accounts without significant precautions.
+The security posture is not rough around the edges; it is architecturally insufficient for the level of access the system demands.
+An AI agent with your email credentials, calendar access, and shell command execution needs to be held to a higher standard than "there is no perfectly secure setup."

 OpenClaw is a preview of where personal AI agents are heading.
 It is not yet where they need to be.